sandstorm/serious-game-legacy/README.md

 ### Install Dependencies

+- make sure [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) is installed on your system
 - run `./dev.sh setup` to install the Dev Script Runner.
 You can now use `dev <some-taks>` from anywhere inside the project.